Roberto Donadoni: Atalanta and AC Milan

 Donadoni started his career with Atalanta in 1982, winning the Serie C1 title, and the Serie B title in 1984.
 He joined AC Milan in 1986 and he became a mainstay in the legendary team that dominated Italy and Europe in the late 1980s and early-to-mid-1990s.
 Usually playing a right-sided wide midfield role, Donadoni was a vital part of Milan's squad under both Arrigo Sacchi and Fabio Capello, winning six Serie A titles, three European Cups, four Supercoppa Italiana, three European Super Cups, and two Intercontinental Cups during his time at Milan.
 Although Donadoni failed to win the Coppa Italia with Milan, he reached the final twice, during the 1989–90 and 1997–98 seasons.

 Donadoni was knocked unconscious and suffered a broken jaw after a violent tackle from Goran Vasilijević in the 1988–89 European Cup campaign in a match against Red Star Belgrade.
 He required treatment on the pitch to stop him choking and was rushed to hospital, where he regained consciousness soon after.
-On 19 April 1989, he scored a goal in a 5-0 win over Real Madrid CF in the 1989 European Cup semi-finals.
-In the final of the European Cup, he assisted Gullit's goal in a 4-0 win over Steaua București.
+On 19 April 1989, he scored a goal in a 5–0 win over Real Madrid in the 1989 European Cup semi-finals.
+In the final of the European Cup, he assisted Gullit's goal in a 4–0 win over Steaua București.

-He provided the assist for Daniele Massaro's goal in a 4–0 victory over FC Barcelona in the final of the UEFA Champions League.
+He provided the assist for Daniele Massaro's goal in a 4–0 victory over Barcelona in the final of the UEFA Champions League.